-Day 1: We depart from Pakse at 08:00AM and go by local transportation to Ban Kiet Ngong village at the edge of the Xe Pian NPA where we meet our local guide.
-He will give us interesting information about the wildlife in the area and local forest plants and their uses as food supplement and traditional medicine.
+Day 1: We depart from Pakse at 8:00AM and go by local transportation to Ban Kiet Ngong village at the edge of the Xe Pian NPA where we meet our local guide.
+They will provide interesting information about the wildlife in the area and local forest plants and their uses as food supplement and traditional medicine.
 Our trek starts at this village and we walk through forest deep in to the nature reserve.
 We may have the chance to see elephants in the jungle not too far from the village.
 Somewhere along the way we will have our picnic lunch.
 After some time of relaxing we continue our trip while observing and listening to the many different birds inhabiting the canopy and lower sections of the forest.
 If we are lucky, we will see monkeys passing by.
-At about 04:30PM we will set up our camp for the night.
+At about 4:30PM we will set up our camp for the night.

 Approximately: (approximately) 6-6 ½ hours trekking / 1 ½ hours for transport to Pakse.